 - Really awesome devs that care and passionate about their work.

 - Kind of like another Blocksy.
-Similar custom header builder and other features that were involved controversial mud-slinging (between theme two) a couple months back.
+Similar custom header builder and other features that were involved in controversial mud-slinging (between them two) a couple months back.

 - Kadence has different starter theme designs.
 You may like them more for being very American-hipster style.
 Or you may feel their designs to be less fancy and polished than Blocksy’s.